beresfordt/Multiplayer-Game-of-Life/README.md

 - You can toggle the state of a cell by clicking on a cell (oscillates between dead and alive).

+- By clicking and dragging the mouse using the left click, you can turn on all cells your mouse touches (this does not change other user cell states)

+- By clicking and dragging the mouse using the right click, the mouse becomes like an eraser and turns every cell it touches to being dead

 - You can change the current species you are editing by clicking the user button in the menu bar.